 Why am I a witness?
 I didn't see the crime happen.

 Witnesses are not limited to eyewitnesses.
 You may not have seen the crime happen but you may know something about it.
 You may also know something about a piece of evidence, or you may know something that contradicts another witness's testimony.
 If you wonder why you are testifying in a particular case, ask the prosecutor handling it.
 You can contact the prosecutor handling your case by calling the number on your subpoena.

 As a witness, do I have to talk in front of the defendant in court?

 Yes.
 The defendant must be present in court to hear what all the witnesses say about him/her.
 The lawyer for the defendant is called the defense attorney and will ask you questions after the prosecutor does.

 Is the District Attorney my attorney or do I need to get my own attorney?

-The District Attorney represents the People of the State of California in criminal court.
+The District Attorney represents the People of the State of California.
 The district attorney does not have authority to prosecute civil cases on behalf of individual citizens.

 If I miss work to testify, will the District Attorney pay for my loss in wages or get witness fees?